Tania Long: Post-war Britain

 In 1946, The New York Times went front page on December 16: "Raymond Daniell reported from London that 'only politics, which has blighted so many royal romances, is delaying the announcement of the engagement of Princess Elizabeth, heiress to the British throne, and Prince Philip of Greece."
-Tania attended the wedding of Princess Elizabeth and Philip Mountbatten on November 20, 1947, and on June 2, 1953, Tania Long and Ray Daniell carried out their final assignment as London correspondents of The New York Times, with Ray writing the main story of the coronation of Queen Elizabeth II while Tania covered the coronation ceremony in Westminster Abbey.
-That same year, Ray and Tania were transferred to The Times's Canadian bureau in Ottawa.
+Long attended the wedding of Princess Elizabeth and Philip Mountbatten on November 20, 1947, and on June 2, 1953, Long and Daniell carried out their final assignment as London correspondents of The New York Times, with Daniell writing the main story of the coronation of Queen Elizabeth II while Tania covered the coronation ceremony in Westminster Abbey.
+That same year, Daniell and Long were transferred to The Times's Canadian bureau in Ottawa.

 Later life

-When Ray was assigned to the United Nations in 1964, the Daniells moved to New York City, thus enabling Tania to pay frequent visits to her mother in Westport, Connecticut.
-In 1967, Tania and Ray returned to Ottawa, Ontario, Canada.
+When Ray was assigned to the United Nations in 1964, the Daniells moved to New York City, thus enabling Long to pay frequent visits to her mother in Westport, Connecticut.
+In 1967, Long and Daniell returned to Ottawa, Ontario, Canada.
 "Ottawa became his home by chance.
 Assigned here by the mighty New York Times in the early 1950s, he stayed on for 12 years before accepting an appointment to the paper's United Nations staff."
 Ray and Tania were in retirement together for two years until Ray died on April 12, 1969, at the age of 67.

-In late 1969, Tania began her second career (which lasted for ten years) as the publicist for the Music Department of the National Arts Centre in Ottawa.
+In late 1969, Long began her second career (which lasted for ten years) as the publicist for the Music Department of the National Arts Centre in Ottawa.

-Tania's mother had come to Canada via Berlin, Brittany, and Connecticut and, just a few days short of her 94th birthday, fell ill with pneumonia and died on March 29, 1978.
-In 1981, Tania's son, Robert Gray, died at the age of 46.
+Long's mother had come to Canada via Berlin, Brittany, and Connecticut and, just a few days short of her 94th birthday, fell ill with pneumonia and died on March 29, 1978.
+In 1981, Long's son, Robert Gray, died at the age of 46.
 Although he had been married, he had no children.

-Tania died on September 4, 1998.
+Long died on September 4, 1998.

 Personal life

-A long-time resident of Ottawa, Ontario, Canada, Tania Long was an activist who believed in participatory democracy.
-Tania enjoyed attending opera, ballet, and symphony concerts; her hobbies included reading, swimming, and gardening.
+A long-time resident of Ottawa, Ontario, Canada, Long was an activist who believed in participatory democracy.
+Long enjoyed attending opera, ballet, and symphony concerts; her hobbies included reading, swimming, and gardening.